Rik Van Looy: Riding style

 Van Looy was a very powerful sprinter, rather heavy for his height due to his muscular legs.
-In mountain stages, he was usually able to keep up the pace, but less able to make the difference.
+In mountain stages, he was usually able to keep up the pace of the true climbers, but less able to make the difference.

+The power he could exert was unprecedented at the time.
+During his victory in 1961 UCI Road World Championships, his back wheel collapsed just after he crossed the finish line because his powerful stroke had ripped out several of the spokes.
+This incident earned him the nickname “The Wheelbreaker”.

 Despite his sprint qualities, he usually wanted to avoid the sprint by escaping earlier.
-Van Looy enjoyed more the cheers of the crowd during solo arrivals.
-There was no time for that while participating in a sprint and preparing for it.
+Van Looy enjoyed the cheering of the crowd more during solo arrivals.
+There was no time for that, while participating in a sprint and preparing for it.

+Van Looy's popularity was mainly due to his attacking style of cycling.
+His early escapes already quickly created excitement in races in which he participated.

 He could also motivate himself knowing he was being chased by competitors.
-This is also why he excelled less in individual time trials, it fascinated him less.
-Yet that shortcoming is hard to reconcile with a man who could ride in the lead for miles without a flinch, visibly hurting his opponents.
+This is also why he did not excel in individual time trials, it fascinated him less.
+Yet that shortcoming is hard to link with a man who could ride in the lead for miles without a flinch, visibly hurting his opponents.
 The more calculated riding during stage races, was at odds with his attacking style.
 As a result, he never won the overall classification in a Grand Tour, which also always included time trials.
-He did win overall victories in shorter stage races (in the 1965 Giro di Sardegna, for example, by winning 5 out of 6 stages...).
+He did win overall victories in shorter stage races (in the 1965 Giro di Sardegna for example, by winning 5 out of 6 stages).